JBVer/Containers/README.md

 # This command runs custom container tests and records the results in the 'custom' file.
 g++ tests.cpp && ./a.out > custom && rm a.out

-# Same tests from standard C++ containers
+# The same tests from the standard C++ containers.
+Output stored in the 'standard' file
 g++ -D STANDARD=1 tests.cpp && ./a.out > standard && rm a.out

-# Launch the shell
+# Displays the difference between the two outputs
-./minishell
+diff custom standard
 ```